Modeling Leidenfrost levitation of soft elastic solids: Abstract

 \section{Abstract}

 The elastic Leidenfrost effect occurs when a vaporizable soft solid is lowered onto a hot surface.
 Evaporative flow couples to elastic deformation, giving spontaneous bouncing or steady-state floating.
 The effect embodies an unexplored interplay between thermodynamics, elasticity, and lubrication: despite being observed, its basic theoretical description remains a challenge.
 Here, we provide a theory of elastic Leidenfrost floating.
 As weight increases, a rigid solid sits closer to the hot surface.
 By contrast, we discover an elasticity-dominated regime where the heavier the solid, the higher it floats.
+This geometry-governed behavior is reminiscent of the dynamics of large liquid Leidenfrost drops.
 We show that this elastic regime is characterized by Hertzian behavior of the solid’s underbelly and derive how the float height scales with materials parameters.
 Introducing a dimensionless elastic Leidenfrost number, we capture the crossover between rigid and Hertzian behavior.
 Our results provide theoretical underpinning for recent experiments, and point to the design of novel soft machines.

-The elastic Leidenfrost effect is a largely unexplored class of Leidenfrost physics, involving the vaporization of soft solids~\cite{waitukaitis_coupling_2017,pham_spontaneous_2017,waitukaitis_bouncing_2018,khattak2019linking,khattak2019microwave}.
-In the typical case of the liquid Leidenfrost effect, a fluid droplet hovers above a heated surface, cushioned by a gap layer of its own vapor.
-The basic physics of this scenario is extensively explored~\cite{biance_leidenfrost_2003, celestini_take_2012,burton_geometry_2012,quere_leidenfrost_2013,sobac_leidenfrost_2014,linke2006self,graeber_leidenfrost_2021}: capillarity and gravity determine the droplet's geometry and how high it floats above the hot surface~\cite{biance_leidenfrost_2003,celestini_take_2012,burton_geometry_2012,quere_leidenfrost_2013, sobac_leidenfrost_2014}.
-These advances have enabled the discovery of new effects, such as self-propelled droplets~\cite{linke2006self} and controlled wetting~\cite{tran2012drop}, as well as the design of new applications, for example heat exchangers~\cite{van1992physics,vakarelski2012stabilization}.
-The typical description of Leidenfrost physics combines fluid flow and phase change, but neglects elastic deformation entirely.
-In one extreme, liquid Leidenfrost drops have no elastic response at all.
-In the other extreme, rigid sublimable solids (such as dry ice~\cite{dupeux_viscous_2011,dupeux_self-propelling_2013,wells_sublimation_2015}) do not change shape when levitating above a hot surface.
+The elastic Leidenfrost effect represents a largely unexplored class of Leidenfrost physics, combining thermodynamics, flow, and elasticity~\cite{waitukaitis_coupling_2017,pham_spontaneous_2017,waitukaitis_bouncing_2018,khattak2019linking,khattak2019microwave}.
+In the liquid Leidenfrost effect, a fluid droplet hovers above a heated surface, cushioned by a gap layer of its own vapor.
+The basic physics of this scenario is extensively explored: capillarity and gravity determine the droplet's geometry and how high it floats above the hot surface~\cite{biance_leidenfrost_2003,celestini_take_2012,burton_geometry_2012,quere_leidenfrost_2013, sobac_leidenfrost_2014,sobac_erratum_2021}.
+These fundamental advances have enabled the discovery of new effects, such as self-propelled droplets~\cite{linke2006self} and controlled wetting~\cite{tran2012drop}, as well as the design of new applications, for example heat exchangers~\cite{van1992physics,vakarelski2012stabilization}.